A balancing act

-Time and time again over the past 25 years, I have met great hatha yoga practitioners who, without these preliminary ethical practices fell victim to pride, greed or lust.
-Their mind often lacked stability that meditative practices bring, and their lives reflected this.
+And indeed, time and time again over the past 25 years, I have met great hatha yoga practitioners who, without the preliminary ethical practices of yama and niyama fell victim to pride, greed or lust.
+Their mind lacked stability, and their lives often reflected this.

-Buddhist teachers fared better in that department.
+Buddhist teachers seem to fare much better in that department.
 Their rigorous training in ethical and meditative practices apparently produced a far more stable mind.
-Although some of them sometimes fall victim to greed and delusion as well, their training in mindfulness, or simply peer pressure, meant this was less obvious and less frequent.
+Although some of them sometimes fall victim to greed and delusion as well, their training in mindfulness, or simply peer pressure, meant this is less obvious and less frequent.